ablab/quast/README.md

 Output

     report.txt     summary table
     report.tsv     tab-separated version, for parsing, or for spreadsheets (Google Docs, Excel, etc)
     report.tex     Latex version
-    plots.pdf      plots for some statistics
-    report.html    everything in HTML
-    alignment.svg  visualized alignement of contigs to reference
+    report.pdf     PDF version, includes all tables and plots for some statistics report.html    everything in an interactive HTML file alignment.svg  visualized alignement of contigs to reference